State-wide “Safer-at-home-advisory” in place.

 Martha’s Vineyard Hospital: Daily Covid-19 testing reports & other FAQs

-- Duke’s County Commission web page: Links for local resources such as M.V.
+- Duke’s County Emergency Management webpage: Links for local resources such as M.V.
 Hospital, public schools, food assistance, town pages etc.

 - MVTV: Watch local meetings

 - M.V.
 Times: All articles on COVID-19 open to the public (no subscription needed.)